 A generator for home and property solar optimally supplies 5%-10% of yearly energy.
 This article explains why and the costs involved if more or less.

-Relying on solar alone is feasible, but even 99% reliability implies three days a year without power – yet achieving that 99% will also cost many times that of one providing 80%-90% – despite the latter’s cost of a generator and its fuel.
-This is primarily because of the very high cost of the hugely more battery capacity required, and that of more solar.
+Relying on solar alone is feasible.
+But even 99% reliability implies three days a year without power.
+Achieving that 99% costs many times that of 80%-90%, despite the latter’s cost of generator and fuel.
+This is primarily because of the huge cost of the far more battery capacity required.
+Furthermore, that of more solar capacity.

-The amount and reliability of solar energy (insolation) that is most likely for your area can be found via https:[email protected]gov. You need the tables Parameters for Tilted Solar Panels – and the data for maximums and minimums.
-I suggest also to read my article How much solar energy is available.
+The amount and reliability of solar energy (insolation) that is most likely for your area can be found via: https://firstname.lastname@example.org.
+You need the tables Parameters for Tilted Solar Panels – data for maximums and minimums.
+Also: How much solar energy is available.

-Increasing solar capacity substantially assists because more energy will be captured in semi-overcast conditions.
+Increasing solar capacity substantially assists.
+This is because more energy will be captured in semi-overcast conditions.

 Because fuel costs vary hugely it is not feasible to give meaningful examples.
-It can however be estimated in terms of acceptable percentage of the generator’s cost over (say) ten years and the cost of fuel used – versus the cost of solar and battery capacity and space.
-As a rough guide it is generally not worth increasing battery capacity capacity beyond 24 hours.
+It can however be estimated in terms of acceptable percentage of the generator’s cost over (say) ten years.
+Similarly, the cost of fuel used versus that of solar and battery capacity.
+As a rough guide it is rarely worth increasing battery capacity capacity beyond 24 hours.

-Where there are no unusual peak loads (such as an arc welder or big air compressor) you will need a generator capable of supplying 110 or 230 volts and having much the same output as the solar system’s inverter.
-This enables the entire electrical system to be run (if needed in the event of solar system failure) from that generator.
+Where there are no unusual peak loads (such as an arc welder or big air compressor) you will need a generator capable of supplying 110 or 230 volts.
+It must have much the same output as the solar system’s inverter.
+This enables the system to supply full power (if needed) independently of solar.

-At all other times however, use a high current output battery charger running from the generator to charge the system’s batteries if/when they drop below about 60% remaining charge.This will also very much extend the life of the battery bank.
+Use a high current output battery charger running from the generator to charge the system’s batteries.
+Do this if/when they drop below about 60% remaining charge.This usefully extends the battery life.

-Another, and rarely considered need for a generator (for your first solar system) if you have city-bred friends staying (or worse, a caretaker looking after your property).
-This is because people living on solar power tend to be far more careful to turn off anything electrical that is not in use.
-Those not accustomed to solar may double the energy usage and truly increase the need for a generator with a home solar system !
+Another, and rarely considered, need for a generator is when city-bred friends visit.
+Or worse, a caretaker looking after your property.
+People living on solar turn off anything electrical that’s not in use.
+Those not accustomed to solar do not.
+This can double energy usage.

-Where a grid power supply is readily available, it is far better and cheaper to have battery capacity for only one day – and use that as a ‘virtual generator’ to cope with possible breakdowns – and peak loads.
+Where grid power is available, it’s far cheaper to limit battery capacity to one day.
+Use the grid as a ‘virtual generator’ to cope with breakdowns, peak loads etc.

-(Our self-designed and built Broome (in the very isolated Northwestern Australia) solar system was in an area where there was almost constant sun year-round.
+Our self-designed and built Broome (in the very isolated Northwestern Australia) solar system.
+It is in an area where there is almost constant sun year-round.
 We had a generator but used it for less than twenty hours a year).
 For details of this system see All Solar House.